mnemnion/JLpeg.jl/Plans.md

 rules and maintains references into the original Pattern, prevents runaway recursion, and so on.

+Something else we want to figure out is if choices may be freely rearranged, or if not, which subset can be moved where.
+I discuss some reasons to have this insight in the [Stay Winning](#stay-winning) docs.
+This already arises in Choice optimization, because we don't need Choice/Commit pairs if all the headsets of a PChoice are disjoint, so it's a matter of generalizing that in the context of prefix matching.

 ### Relabeling Bytecode

 Status: this is almost entirely pointless. `OpNoOp` shows up almost entirely